The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 In the few paragraphs below, we give a short overview on each system, and discuss specific issues related to their analysis.

 \emph{\bf BAT99\,6} was originally classified as O6-7 + WN5-6 by \citet{Walborn1977}.
 This $\approx 2.0\,$d period binary system (Sk $-67^\circ18$) was reclassified as O3\,f*+O by \citet{Niemela2001}.
-The latter authors suggested that the system is composed of four stars owing to the presence of a second period of 19\,d in the RVs of the He\,{\sc i} absorption lines.
+The latter authors suggest that the system is composed of four stars due to the presence of a second period of 19\,d in the RVs of the He\,{\sc i} absorption lines.
 In contrast, \cite{Koenigsberger2003} showed that the flux level of the available IUE spectra is not consistent with more than two luminous massive stars in the system.
 Moreover, the light curve published by \citet{Niemela2001} is suggestive of a contact configuration, making BAT99\,6 a potential candidate for a GW progenitor.
 This is in line with the relatively high projected rotational velocity measured for the primary ($250\,$\kms).

-While the available FEROS spectra are indeed indicative of more than two sources contributing to the spectra, they do not enable us to conclude this unambiguously, let alone to derive their parameters.
-Therefore, we analyzed the system as a binary.
-The results for the primary (WR) component should be reliable, while the results for the secondary should be taken with caution, since it might be representative of further sources in the spectrum.
+While the available FEROS spectra are indeed indicative of more than two sources contributing to the spectra, they do not enable us to unambiguously conclude this, let alone to derive their parameters.
+Therefore, we analyse the system as a binary.
+The results for the primary (WR) component should be reliable, while the secondary's should be taken with caution, since it might be representative of further sources in the spectrum.
 For example, to avoid a saturated P-Cygni C\,{\sc iv} profile in the UV, the mass-loss rate of the secondary was fixed to a value that is much smaller than expected for its spectral type.
 This is possibly due to further sources present in the system.

-Since the primary exhibits a P Cygni H$\beta$ profile, and given the slight dominance of the N\,{\sc iv} over the N\,{\sc iii} emission, we reclassified the primary as O3~If*/WN7, following morphological scheme by \citet{Crowther2011}.
-A classification of the model spectrum for the secondary implies the spectral class O7~V. Motivated by \citet{Niemela2001}, we classified the system therefore as (O3~If*/WN7 + OB) + (O7~V + ?).
+Since the primary exhibits a P Cygni H$\beta$ profile, and given the slight dominance of the N\,{\sc iv} over the N\,{\sc iii} emission, we reclassify the primary as O3~If*/WN7, following morphological scheme by \citet{Crowther2011}.
+A classification of the model spectrum for the secondary implies the spectral class O7~V. Motivated by \citet{Niemela2001}, we classify the system therefore as (O3~If*/WN7 + OB) + (O7~V + ?).